Agustín BejaranoLos ritos del silencio CCXXI, 2005

 Acrylic and kaolin on canvas, 200 cm. diameter

 The Spells of Doubt

-They tell of a man, a common person wearing typical Caribbean clothes –loose suit and winged hat–, who dived into the interstices of canvas and acrylic never to return.
-They also say that man traveled through the shadows; that he staggered among somber debris and always landed on another space; they say that not because of being different he left behind the weight of desolation and helplessness.
+They tell of a man, a common man, wearing typical Caribbean clothes –loose suit and winged hat–, who dived into the interstices of canvas and acrylic never to return.
+They also say that man traveled through the shadows; that he staggered among sombre, debris and always landed on another space; they say that not because of being different he left behind the weight of desolation and helplessness.
 Agustín Bejarano created that man and he made him in his image and after his likeness, shouldering all the risks that a shared identity implies.
-That individual is his alter ego, as he is also for all the Cuban people who suffer the limits of insularity, those who resist “the unbearable sensation of water all around”1 and yet do not give up to conquering their dream.
+That individual is his alter ego, as he is also for all the Cuban people who suffer the limits of insularity, those who resist “the unbearable sensation of water all around,”1 and yet do not give up conquering their dream.

 1. Virgilio Piñera, La isla en peso (Havana: Ediciones Huracán, 1995).